romeravoerman/machinelearning_for_nlp/README.md

 # Machine Learning for Natural Language Processing

+This work proceeds from a course on Machine Learning for Natural Language Processing.
+As parts of this code is re-usable it is stored here.

 ./data contains three CONLL files (dev, train and test) to execute the evaluations on.
 ./model contains the word embeddings model used.